Cássia Eller: Personal life

 Cássia Eller was openly bisexual.
 In 1993, Eller gave birth to her first and only child, a son named Francisco (affectionately called Chicão), the love child of a casual relationship with a friend, bassist Tavinho Fialho.
 Tavinho was married and died in a car accident a week before Chicão was born.
 Chicão was raised by Eller and her partner Maria Eugênia Vieira Martins.
 The two had been in a relationship since 1987 and stayed together until Eller's death in 2001.
 Eller's request was that if something happened to her, Maria Eugênia would be responsible for the care of Francisco, and after her death her partner did raise the boy after a legal battle over his custody against Eller's father.
+Francisco also became a musician, best known by the stage name Chico Chico.

 Eller was a passionate fan of Clube Atlético Mineiro, and was planned to receive the Silver Rooster, an honor given to illustrious fans of the club.
 However, with her untimely death, the trophy ended up being delivered in 2002 to her mother, Nanci Eller.
 Eller's mother, describing her love for the club, said: "Last year Cássia performed in Curitiba, and Levir Culpi sent a Rooster shirt for her and her son.
 All of her instruments have the Athletic shield.
 She always put the shield on the things she won.
 There is even a shield on the door of the studio that Eller had in her residence".